aryan008/team_lift_sprint/README.md

 #### Structure Plane
 Question |	Response for site design
 -------- | ---------
 How do I navigate easily? | Navbar is present across all site pages and is fixed to the top.
 Pages present on the account management section of the navbar will depend on the following: Unregistered user - On the home page, prompt to create an account/login.
 Home/product sections are present regardless of user status.
 Blog section is available to all user types Registered user – As above but including navbar links for profile page as well as log out option.
-Users can also review products.
+Users can also review products and delete their reviews.
 Superuser – As above but including a navbar link for managing the site products.
 Throughout the site, buttons/navbar links are present to allow the user to bring them to the areas they wish to visit.
 On the products pages, a "bring to top" button is available for the user to click rather than scrolling needlessly back up.
 Superusers can also delete reviews as well as full CRUD usage on blog posts.
 How is the information presented? | Using sporting equipment site style colours/features and text content that allow the user to achieve their goals.
 Dark navbar background to light product interface for a clear separation of site navigation to bag additions/management.
 Clear feedback loop for all users whenever the user performs CRUD functionality.
 The buttons through the site pop to the user, clearly demonstrating what will happen should they click on them.
 State changes | There is a clear state change at the navbar level depending on the user of the site as previously mentioned – no account, registered user, superuser.
 Appropriate redirects/CTA buttons are present when the user interacts with both the navbar and the buttons of the site, including “keep shopping”/"checkout securely"/"View bag" both in the html pages and the toast forms.
 Upon checking out, a clear state change a success message appears for the order which allows them to see their purchase.
 Finally, state changes are present on all CRUD function buttons when the user interacts with them along with the Toast messages, tying in with the feedback loop that the user action was performed successfully.
 Is the site consistent? | Correct styling and fonts are applied throughout the site, which was achieved using the "extends" functionality in Django.